|Highlights||Credit Card Feature|

 Free FICO score access.
 Another good perk that this card offers is a perk that seems to be trending lately on top credit cards.
 You can get free access to your FICO credit score, which is very convenient.
 The FICO Score is one of the most widely reviewed credit scores in the U.S., and gives you a very good idea of what you overall credit looks like.

 Balance transfer fee.
-Citi Simplicity® Card is a very useful balance transfer card thanks to the 0% intro APR on purchases and balance transfers for 21 months it offers (13.49% - 23.49% variable APR depending on your creditworthiness after that).
+Citi Simplicity® Card - No Late Fees Ever is a very useful balance transfer card thanks to the 0% intro APR on purchases and balance transfers for 21 months it offers (13.99% - 23.99% (Variable) depending on your creditworthiness after that).
 But you do have to pay a balance transfer fee of either 3% of the amount of each transfer or $5, whichever is greater.
 Depending on how much credit card debt you have, the interest you avoid thanks to the long APR period might well make up for what you spend on the balance transfer fee.

 You pay a big fee to get cash.
 This card has a cash advance fee of either $10 or 5% of the amount of every cash advance, whichever is greater.
 So don't use this card to get cash at ATMs or other cash dispensers, or you will pay $10 minimum every time.

-Citi Simplicity® Card makes it easy for you to pay off debt or buy big-ticket items by giving you a very long introductory APR period on both balance transfers and purchases, while charging no annual fees, no late fees and no penalty rates.
+Citi Simplicity® Card - No Late Fees Ever makes it easy for you to pay off debt or buy big-ticket items by giving you a very long introductory APR period on both balance transfers and purchases, while charging no annual fees, no late fees and no penalty rates.
 Pedro Pla.

-Citi Simplicity® Card is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
+Citi Simplicity® Card - No Late Fees Ever is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
 This card offers a 0% intro APR on purchases and balance transfers for 21 months (almost 2 years!), which gives you the opportunity to pay off your balances in full during those 21 months without having to pay any interest, as well as purchasing big-ticket items at 0% interest.
-Even after that there will be a 13.49% - 23.49% variable APR on purchases and balance transfers based on your creditworthiness.
+Even after that there will be a 13.99% - 23.99% (Variable) on purchases and balance transfers based on your creditworthiness.

 In my opinion, the most attractive feature of this card is that it does not charge any late fees or penalty APR when you make late payments or spend more than your available credit line.
 Your 0% intro APR will not be taken away, or be raised to a penalty interest rate, which is what almost all other credit cards will do.
 Remember though that you should always strive to pay on time so as not to accumulate debt.